Culture of Hong Kong: Animation

 While Hong Kong has had an endless supply from Japanese anime and US Disney animations, China has been trying hard to revitalise the industry.
 Hong Kong has made contributions in recent years with productions like A Chinese Ghost Story: The Tsui Hark Animation and DragonBlade.
 Most notably, companies like Imagi Animation Studios located directly in the territory are now pushing 3D-CG animations into the market.

 McDull is arguably the most prominent among Hong Kongers animations.

 Other performing arts

-Except for the above, Hong Kong also has available different kinds of performing arts, including drama, dance, and theater.
+In addition to the above, Hong Kong has different kinds of performing arts, including drama, dance, and theater.
 Hong Kong is home to the first full-time comedy club in Asia, The TakeOut Comedy Club Hong Kong.
 There are also many government-supported theater companies.
 More recently, in 2014, Hong Kong had had its first outdoor Shakespeare festival, Shakespeare in the Port performed at Cyberport.

 The following performing artist groups originated from and based in Hong Kong have seen modest success even beyond Asia: